Compare

 Vendor lock-in

-Startup speed
+Startup fit

 When Google Cloud is better

-You need advanced data and analytics services
+You need Google's managed data services

 When redu.cloud is better

-redu.cloud is built for startups that need to move fast.
+redu.cloud is built for startups that need cloud infrastructure that agents can control — not model training platforms.

 Decision guide